cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 was resolved on July 22 and users that had been incorrectly not invited were invited over the following several days.
 This caused sample sizes to temporarily increase, compensating for the initial drop.

+## Android Sampling Problem (June 17-24, 2021)

+There was a bug in the in-app web browser in the Android version of the Facebook app released on June 17.
+It affected all links within the Android version of the Facebook app, not just the Carnegie Mellon University (CMU) and University of Maryland (UMD) COVID-19 Trends and Impact Surveys, which are conducted in partnership with Facebook.
+It did not affect links within other versions of Facebook, including iOS.
+The issue has been fixed in the version of the Facebook app released on June 24.

+The issue caused a decrease in total response volume across the CMU and Maryland surveys, since Android users who were invited could not take the surveys.
+As of June 26, 2021, 89.5% of the initial decrease in total response volume has been recovered.
+The response volume continued to recover as Android users updated to the fixed version of the Facebook app.

 ## Incorrect Coding in Documentation